 Spatial and temporal variation in genetic diversity can tell us a great deal about demography and population connectivity (Bradburd & Ralph, 2019; Lowe & Allendorf, 2010).
 Indeed, population genetics have proven essential to translating observed genetic variation into meaningful inferences regarding connectivity and demography that are necessary for conservation efforts.
 (Allendorf, Hohenlohe, & Luikart, 2010; Harrisson, Pavlova, Telonis-Scott, & Sunnucks, 2014; Segelbacher et al., 2010).
 The field of landscape genetics examines interactions between micro-evolutionary processes and landscape features (Manel & Holderegger, 2013; Manel, Schwartz, Luikart, & Taberlet, 2003; Wagner & Fortin, 2013) in order to improve understanding of how spatial heterogeneity influences population genetic processes.
+Xxx.
 However, demographically dynamic systems, outbreaks, invasions and species declines require both a spatial and a temporal perspective.

-Temporal variation in genetic diversity, and its drivers, are indeed at the crux of many conservation issues because they influence the evolution and persistence of a species through processes such as local adaptation, maladaptation, or divergent natural selection (Aeschbacher, Selby, Willis, & Coop, 2016; Bolnick & Nosil, 2007; Kremer et al., 2012).
-Comparing genetic data at two different dates, whether or not they were separated by an a priori known event, is challenging because population genetic diversity is dynamic, as beyond due to the combined influences of recombination, mutation, and demographically-induced genetic drift.
+Temporal variation in genetic diversity, and its drivers, are at the crux of many conservation issues (REF).
+For example … ???.
+Temporal genetic variation reflects the evolution potential of a population and the probability of species persistence (Aeschbacher, Selby, Willis, & Coop, 2016; Bolnick & Nosil, 2007; Kremer et al., 2012).
+However, assessing change in spatial genetic variation through time is challenging because population genetic diversity is dynamic due to the combined influences of recombination, mutation, and demographically-induced genetic drift.
 Nonetheless, it remains important to develop the capacity to identify changes in genetic diversity through time, specifically when searching for signals of historical demographic events such as population crashes or mass immigration events.